MarkEWaite/gke-experiment/tutorial.md

 In this guide you will learn to:

-* Create a Kubernetes Cluster
+* Create a Kubernetes cluster
 * Install Cloudbees Core
 * Troubleshoot basic issues with Kubernetes